Our expertise is workplace culture

 Somali Cerise

-Somali Cerise – Lead Consultant
+Somali Cerise – Partner

 Somali Cerise is a gender equality and human rights expert with 20 years’ experience leading initiatives across Australia and globally.
 She has a track record of designing innovative tools and influencing change at the highest levels.
 She has been responsible for several major global gender equality initiatives, including the OECD Social Institutions and Gender Index, UN Women’s global report on gender equality and the Sustainable Development Goals, and the UN Secretary General’s 20 and 25-year review of the Beijing Declaration and Platform for Action.